 Gateway is located at 2501 Centerville Road, Wilmington, DE 19808.
 The school building is immediately adjacent to the St. Catherine of Siena church.

-Gateway has six grades -- grades 3 through 8 -- with a total state-authorized enrollment level of 226 students.
+Gateway has six grades -- grades 3 through 8.
 Our class sizes have ranged from 12 to 15 students, with slight variations in some years depending on annual enrollment numbers per grade.